panzerdp/dmitripavlutin.com/content/posts/2016-06-14-three-dots/index.md

 ## 3. Improved function call

 In the article introduction, the second problem asks a better way to fill the invocation arguments from an array.
 ES5 provides [`.apply()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply) method on the function object to solve this.
-Unfortunately  this technique has 3 problems:
+Unfortunately, this technique has 3 problems:

 * It's necessary to indicate manually the context of the function invocation
 * Is not possible to use in a constructor invocation